 The UE Megablast's battery is good for up to 16 hours of playtime, which makes it an excellent companion for a backyard barbecue or a day at the beach.
 As with most third-party speakers, the Megablast has almost all of Alexa's capabilities, but Amazon reserves some features, such as drop-in, messaging, and calls, for its own devices.
 But if all you're looking for is a smart speaker that can crank out some tunes, then check out the Megablast.

 Read our full UE Megablast review.

-The Echo Show 5 is a small smart display you can use to make calls and video chat, browse recipes, watch videos using NBC and Prime Video visual skills, check the feeds from your security camera, dim your lights and more on its 5-inch screen.
+The Amazon Echo Show 5 (2nd Gen) is a small smart display you can use to make calls and video chat, browse recipes, watch videos using NBC and Prime Video visual skills, check the feeds from your security camera, dim your lights and more on its 5-inch screen.

 However, due to its small size, it looks and feels a bit more like a clock than a full-sized smart display.
-If you don’t want something with a camera built-in sitting on your bedside table, you’re probably better off with the Echo Dot with Clock at a similar price point.
-But should you find yourself smitten with the Echo Show 5’s adorably compact design, and like the idea of being able to ring up loved ones before you go to sleep, the smart display is worth considering.
+It also isn’t much of an upgrade compared to the original.
+But if you find yourself smitten with the Echo Show 5’s adorably compact design, and like the idea of being able to ring up loved ones before you go to sleep, the smart display is worth considering.
 Not to mention, the Kids Edition is a strong sell, providing a stationary Amazon Fire tablet alternative that doesn’t need to be recharged all the time.
 And that comes with warranty.

-Read our full Amazon Echo Show 5 review.
+Read our full Amazon Echo Show 5 (2nd Gen) review.

 How to pick the best Alexa speaker for you